Enabler-AS/JWT-generator/README.md

 # What is JSON Web Token?

-JSON Web Token is a token-based standard that allows us to securely transfer information between parties as a JSON object.
-The tokens are signed either using a private secret (HMAC algorithm) or a public/private key (RSA).
+JSON Web Token is a token-based standard that allows us to securely transfer information between two parties as a JSON object.
+The tokens are signed using cryptographic algorithm, either using a private secret (HMAC algorithm) or a public/private key (RSA).

 JWT consists of three parts seperated by dots ( . ), which are: